kspdrgn/mu-desc-editor/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Running unit tests

+Angular CLI generates tests for all components it adds, but it's up to the developer to actually test any added code beyond that.

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: